plotzing/plotzing/README.md

 ## **Using Plotzing in Quarto and RMarkdown**

-Because Plotzing may modify the specified dataframe (e.g., through reshaping), the updated dataframe is printed by default.
-This may cause problems when using Plotzing with Quarto or RMarkdown.
-To hide all output other than the graph itself, add the code **`showoutput=FALSE`**.
+Because some Plotzing commands allow you to modify your dataframe (e.g., through reshaping), the updated dataframe is printed by default.
+This may cause problems when using Quarto or RMarkdown.
+To hide this output, simply add **`showoutput=FALSE`**.

 ## **Generating Animated Plots (NOTE: In Early Beta; Not Available for Line Plots)**